Spreadsheets Amazon SEO: Why Excel Is Killing Your Rankings (And What to Use Instead)

 Conclusion

-Immediate action: Open the backend search terms for the single best-performing ASIN and run them through a dedicated byte counter.
-If the count is over the limit, rankings and revenue are actively suffering from a problem that is 100% preventable.
+Immediate action: Open the backend search terms for your best ASIN.
+Then, run them through a byte counter.
+If it’s over the limit, you’re losing rankings and money because of something totally fixable.

-Ready to see what spreadsheets have been hiding?
-Run a free ASIN audit with a modern listing tool and discover exactly which keywords are actually indexed—and which have been invisible all along.
+Ready to see the truth?
+Run a free ASIN audit using a listing tool.
+You’ll see exactly which keywords are indexed — and what’s been invisible all along.
+It’s pretty eye-opening.